qthsodope/qthsodope/README.md

 # 🔥 Hi, I'm Nguyen Quoc Thien

 🎓 I'm a 20-year-old Computer Science undergraduate from **Can Tho City, Vietnam**, with a strong passion for **Artificial Intelligence**, especially in **Natural Language Processing (NLP)** and **Large Language Models (LLMs)**.
 🚀 I'm actively learning, building, and exploring AI technologies to become an AI Engineer with real-world impact.
+👨‍💻 I'm also the team leader of **Codeaholic65L1**, a dynamic group of aspiring developers and AI enthusiasts driven by curiosity, creativity, and code.

 ---